Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/02_Stats/01_Stats visualisation.md

 ![Alt text](<Add a heading (2).png>)

-Median (Q2): The line inside the box represents the median of the dataset, which is the middle value when the data is sorted.

 Interquartile Range (IQR): The box itself spans the interquartile range, which is the range between the first quartile (Q1) and the third quartile (Q3).
 The IQR is a measure of statistical dispersion.

 Whiskers: The "whiskers" extend from the box to the minimum and maximum values within a certain range.
 The range is often defined as 1.5 times the IQR.
 Any data points outside this range are considered outliers and are plotted individually.